From Wakan Tanka,

 Three Arrows Champagne Acres is striving to Preserve, Promote and Produce Champagne dilutes with correct type and conformation, quality minded individuals that will succeed in any area, from the show ring to within a family unit, for the future of the champagne gene pool.

-many hours and years researching, traveling and seeking champagne miniatures
+While placing this champagne program on the foundation we spent many hours and years researching, traveling and seeking champagne miniatures scattered all over the country.

-sale can be found within the TACA Offering page, also find additional champagne
+Our horses offered for sale can be found within the TACA Offering page as well as corresponding pages.

 Why not teach school children more of the wholesome proverbs